co-cart/co-cart/NEXT_CHANGELOG.md

 - Optimized products API response and updated schema.
 - All endpoints with schema now have proper schema title for proper identification.
 - The callback for cart update endpoint now passes the controller class so we don't have to call it a new.
+- Caching of same item added to cart no longer loses previous custom price set before and has not changed.

 ## Security